Our garden programs make it easy for you to grow your own garden.

 Many past Growing Gardens members look forward to free seeds and seedlings.
 Only Home Vegetable Garden households and alums will receive free seeds and seedlings, as we focus these resources to those who may have barriers to otherwise purchasing them.
 Others can shop at Growing Hope’s YpsiPlanti Garden Supply which offers a variety of veggie, fruit, and herb plants.
 Because of our continuing dedication to making gardening accessible, we are again offering 25% discount at YpsiPlanti to Bridge Card holders (i.e. SNAP or WIC families).
 We’ll also be starting a new frequent shopper rewards program.

 While Growing Hope will not offer a full Seed Starting Squad program, we encourage people to purchase seed starting kits from YpsiPlanti Garden Supply and borrow from our stock of light stands for a small deposit.
 Everyone still has access to Growing Hope’s Lending Libraries (tools, light stands, canning supplies, and books).
 If you need to borrow something you think we have, just drop a line at firstname.lastname@example.org.

 For more information on the Lending Libraries, please follow the links below:

 Home Vegetable Garden Installation

 Growing Hope’s Home Vegetable Garden Program address food insecurity in Ypsilanti through empowering eligible participants to grow their own home gardens.
-We help install raised bed vegetable gardens in these homes, give resources and support throughout the growing season, and offer free membership through our Growing Gardens Program.
+We help install raised bed vegetable gardens in homes while providing garden resources and support throughout the growing season.
 In return, we ask participants to track their harvest and complete surveys.
-The application window has closed for 2016 Home Vegetable Garden installations.
-Please check back early 2017 for next year’s program!
+We are currently accepting applications for the 2017 Home Vegetable Garden Program.

 Find a Community Garden